See: Becoming Aware

 To gain a fuller picture, read Benchmarking Rochester’s Poverty: A 2015 Update and Deeper Analysis of Poverty in the City of Rochester or New Yorkers in Need: A Look at Poverty Trends in New York State for the Last Decade

 There is much work to be done, and our Sisters are actively working, not only to tend to the poor, but to change policies that lead to poverty.
-Find our more about our work:
+Find our more about this important work: